hpcc-systems/MAF/packages/aws/README.md

 You need to provide credentials to AWS so that only your account and its resources are accessed by the SDK.
 For more information about obtaining your account credentials, see [Loading credentials in Node.js from the shared credentials file from AWS Documentation.](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/loading-node-credentials-shared.html)
 This can be point to a remote aws location, or point to a localstack configuration depending on the environment variable `AWSENV`.
 If `AWSENV` is set to `TRUE`, then the default configuration / credentials provided will be used.
 If `AWSENV` is set to false or does not exist, then the AWS MAF framework will use the default localstack configuration endpoint `http://localhost:4566`, or `http://${LOCALSTACK_HOSTNAME}:4566` if env variable `LOCALSTACK_HOSTNAME` is defined

-To run the example feature files, start the localstack and run terraform script `initLocalstack.tf`, then run `npm t`. `initLocalstack.tf` is needed for running the feature files in the features directory as this will set up the localstack environment for dev testing.
+To run the example feature files, start the localstack and run the terraform script by running `terraform apply -auto-approve` to run initLocalstack.tf, then run `npm t`. `initLocalstack.tf` is needed for running the feature files in the features directory as this will set up the localstack environment for dev testing.

 # Step Definitions